pytorch/botorch/docs/samplers.md

   $L(x)L(x)^T = \Sigma(x)$).
 * botorch comes with both MC (`IIDNormalSampler`) and qMC (`SobolQMCNormalSampler`) samplers for `N(0, I)` samples.
-* if you need other base samples, it's easy to implement a custom sampler.
+* If you'd like to experiment with other more efficient base sampling techniques, please see the source code for `SobolQMCNormalSampler` as an example.